BfdCampos/monzo-mcp-bfdcampos/README.md

 - `pot_id` (required): The ID of the pot to deposit money into
 - `amount` (required): The amount to deposit in pence (e.g., 1000 for £10.00)
 - `account_type` (optional): The account to withdraw from.
 Default is "personal"
-- `triggered_by` (optional): Source identifier for the transaction.
-Default is "mcp"

 Example requests: